wanachengwang/StudyNotes/Unity 3D.md

     - fbx(http://download.autodesk.com/us/fbx/2010/fbx_sdk_help/index.html?url=WS1a9193826455f5ff-150b16da11960d83164-6c6f.htm,topicNumber=d0e127)
     - dae(https://www.khronos.org/files/collada_spec_1_5.pdf)
 ## Assetbundles
-- Set Assetbundles name in Inspector's AssetBundle lable
+- Set Assetbundles name/ext in Inspector's AssetBundle lable
 - Or Drag assets into AssetBundle Browser
 - Then Build AssetBundle in AssetBundle Browser or with BuildPipeline.BuildAssetBundles
 - Scene can be build into AssetBundle, and prior to the scene in build with same name when SceneManager.LoadScene.